 Guess what?
-Our friends, family and partners are not mind-readers.
+Our friends, family, and partners are not mind-readers.
 We know, it’s a shocker, right?!
-Sometimes, you have to communicate what you want with the people you love, rather than just expecting them to know.
+Sometimes, you have to communicate what you want with the people you love, rather than just expect them to know.

 4. Remember, only you can choose how you react to situations

 While you can’t take complete control of what happens in your life, you can choose and control the way you react.

 Next time things don’t go your way, consider making an active choice to let go and move on – instead of wasting time and energy dwelling on your disappointment.